San Antonio Spurs: 2019–2023: Difficult years

 Because of the continuing COVID-19 pandemic, the 2020-2021 NBA regular season was shortened to 72 games and began on December 22, 2020.
-The season began only 72 days after the 2020 NBA Finals ended, making the 2020 offseason the shortest offseason in league history.
+The season began only 72 days after the 2020 NBA Finals ended, making the 2020 off-season the shortest off-season in league history.
 At one point, the 2020–2021 Spurs held a record of 22–16; however, the team faltered down the stretch, and finished the season with a 33–39 record.
 Thirty-five-year-old star LaMarcus Aldridge left the team midway through the season, agreeing to a contract buyout.
 The Spurs were hurt by poor three-point shooting and by injuries to starting guard Derrick White; however, Keldon Johnson and other young players made positive strides over the course of the season.
 DeMar DeRozan led the team in scoring, averaging 21.6 points per game.

 At the conclusion of the 2020–2021 season, the NBA held a play-in tournament.
 As the tenth seed in the Western Conference, the Spurs participated in the tournament.
 The team was defeated by the Memphis Grizzlies, 100–96.
 The loss marked the first time in Spurs history that the team missed the playoffs in two consecutive seasons.
-Following the 2020–2021 season, DeRozan was traded to the Chicago Bulls in a sign-and-trade deal for Thaddeus Young, Al-Farouq Aminu, a protected first-round draft pick, and the Bulls’ 2022 and 2025 second-round picks.
+Following the 2020–2021 season, DeRozan was traded to the Chicago Bulls in a sign-and-trade deal for Thaddeus Young, Al-Farouq Aminu, a protected first-round draft pick, and the Bulls' 2022 and 2025 second-round picks.
 In addition, longtime Spur Patty Mills left the team in free agency, and the Spurs signed sharpshooter Doug McDermott.

 The Spurs picked up Joshua Primo in the NBA Draft at number 12.
 At the trade deadline, Derrick White was dealt to the Celtics as part of a three team trade.
 Dejounte Murray had a breakout year, representing the Spurs at the All-Star Game, the first Spur to do so since Lamarcus Aldridge in 2019.
 The Spurs finished 34-48 and would make the play-in but fail to advance to the playoffs.

 The 2022–23 season was San Antonio's worst since the 1996–97 season.
 During the off-season, Dejounte Murray and Jock Landale were traded to the Atlanta Hawks for Danilo Gallinari and future draft picks.
 The Spurs picked Jeremy Sochan, Malaki Branham and Blake Wesley in the first round of the draft, going 9th, 20th and 25th respectively.
 On January 13, 2023, the Spurs set a regular season single-game attendance record with 68,323 spectators at the Alamodome in a game against the Golden State Warriors.
 San Antonio finished the season 22–60 at the bottom of the West.